gopro/labs/docs/control/precisiontime-utc/README.md

         }
 </style>

-# Precision Date and Time
+# Precision Date and Time in UTC

-This QR set your Gopro to local time, to set your Gopro to UTC time, use [Precision Date and Time UTC](../precisiontime-utc).
+Similar to its sibling, [Precision Date and Time](../precisiontime), but this set your camera to UTC time, as current Gopro firmware does not support timezone nor DST, and setting your Gopro to UTC time [will fix](https://community.gopro.com/t5/Cameras/Time-zone-set-incorrectly/td-p/265136) time problem with any Photo/Video manager, including Google Photo.

 Simply point your Labs enabled camera at this animated QR Code, to set your date and time very accurately.
 This is particularly useful for multi-camera shoots, as it helps synchronize the timecode between cameras.
 As the camera's internal clock will drift slowly over time, use this QR Code just before your multi-camera shoot for the best synchronization.